-The Sexual Health and Reproductive Experiences (SHARE) Lab is a collaborative, multidisciplinary research group directed by Dr. Madina Agénor, Assistant Professor in the Department of Behavioral and Social Sciences and Center for Health Promotion and Health Equity at Brown University School of Public Health.
+The Sexual Health and Reproductive Experiences (SHARE) Lab is a collaborative, multidisciplinary research group directed by Dr. Madina Agénor, Assistant Professor in the Department of Behavioral and Social Sciences and Center for Health Promotion and Health Equity at the Brown University School of Public Health.

 The SHARE Lab investigates sexual and reproductive health inequities in relation to multiple, intersecting social positions and power relations – especially sexual orientation and heterosexism, gender and (cis)sexism, and race/ethnicity and racism – using an intersectional lens and a mixed-methods research approach.